How to Make Self-Care Become a Mindset Rather Than a To-Do List

 Raise your hand if you’re tired.
 Give a wave if you feel guilty for not doing enough each week.
 As an advocate, your job is hard.
 Covid has made it harder on all fronts.
 Boundaries are harder to define, stress is high and with many working from home and schooling from home, there’s more to manage.
 Self-care can feel like one more thing that never seems to get done.
 But what if self-care could be a mindset you learn, a way of being, rather than another thing on your to-do list?
 Will it still take intentionality and a bit of effort?
 Yes.
 But let’s take it off the to-do list and incorporate it into what we’re already doing.
 And let self-care become a mindset.

 In a community where advocates put the needs of others first, self-care can feel like an indulgence.
 It’s that thing you don’t have time for, that keeps getting pushed farther down the daily task list.
 But what if you saw that self-care is a strength and by incorporating it into your life, you were helping those around you?
 Because your level of health, happiness, and empowerment certainly impacts the people around you.
-Self-care can boost all three and allows you to serve the people you love and the clients you have more effectively.
+Self-care can boost all three and allows you to serve the people you love and your clients more effectively.
 It can become a mindset.

 You probably know the battery level on your phone.
 Odds are, your phone doesn’t run out of juice very often.
 You keep it charged up, and you probably keep it in a case to protect it, too.
 Your phone is an investment you’ve made and a necessity to function in today’s world.

-How much more valuable are you than the tools you use?
+How much more valuable are you than the phone you use?
 Yet why is it so hard to take care of yourself?
 To keep yourself running well, you need to charge up and fill up your body, emotions, and spirit.
 But first you need to remember how the value of this in your everyday life.
 Without it you’re exhausted, you’re prone to burnout, and you can end up sidelining yourself.

 Instead of a to-do list of self-care each day, your first step might be to shift how you think about your day.
 Self-care can show up in the normal everyday things.
 The next time you’re washing the dishes, focus on the warmth of the water on your tired hands, the way the bubbles wrap around your wrists as gently as an embrace.
 These few moments of noticing and appreciating are self-care.
 They nourish your soul.
 This noticing can bring a moment of happiness to an otherwise exhausting day.